 - NURS-T 615 Curriculum in Nursing

 - NURS-T 617 Evaluation in Nursing

 - NURS-T 670 Teaching in Nursing

 - NURS-T 619 Computer Technologies for Nurse Educators

-- NURS-T 679 Nursing Education Practicum and NURS-R 590 nursing study.
+- NURS-T 679 Nursing Education Practicum and NURS-R 590 Scholarly Project

 Education track graduates will be prepared to serve in the nurse educator role by teaching in schools of nursing or as educational staff for clinical agencies.
-The track prepares graduates for the Certified Nurse Educator (CNE) Certification Exam.

-3. A culminating experience for Administration track or Education track.
+A culminating experience for Administration track or Education track.